depeche-io/postgresql-on-fire/README.md

 # Killercoda PostgreSQL on Fire

-Main aim of this repository is to practise PostgreSQL failure scenarios before it happends to your production.
+Main aim of this repository is to practise PostgreSQL administration failure scenarios (hopefully) before it happends to your production.